Close

 There’s nowhere quite like the Amalfi Coast—Ravello in particular, which enjoys an array of historic villas and their gardens as they burst into life after the long, cold winter.
 Think loads of bright green with splashes of color everywhere you look.

 Sounds good, right?
-Stay in magical Sorrento, and escape to beautiful Ravello on this private tour of the Amalfi Coast, Rome, Florence, and Venice.
+Stay in magical Sorrento, and escape to beautiful Ravello on this private vacation package of the Amalfi Coast, Rome, Florence, and Venice.
 Take in the beautiful villas, enjoy leisurely lunches and take advantage of traveling in the spring shoulder season.

 Head to Sicily in spring before the almost oppressive heat of the summer kicks in.
 Explore the beautiful Greek and Roman ruins along with charming Baroque towns glittering with lights each night.

 Sicily isn’t a small island, but the reduced traffic of spring makes getting around much easier.
-One great way to see all of Sicily is on this 7-day private tour.
+One great way to see all of Sicily is on this 7-day private tour of Sicily.
 Take in a Palermo Food and Wine Tour, see the Cathedral of St John, the Norman Palace, and enjoy a cooking class and learn to cook Sicilian pastries.

 If you head to Sicily late in spring, you might even be able to catch some time on the beach, so don’t forget your swimming costume!